The Destruction of Pompeii and Herculaneum: Reception

 The purchasers of Martin's earlier paintings sent the paintings on tour in England as an advertisement for prints, to great commercial success, and Martin was determined to realise some value from his later paintings.
 The work was completed in 1822 and exhibited by Martin at the Egyptian Hall in Piccadilly in 1822 to great public acclaim but mixed critical reviews (the hall had hosted the London exhibition of Géricault's The Raft of the Medusa in 1820).
 Martin sold a pamphlet explaining the composition.
 An article in the Morning Chronicle described Martin's painting as "the most extraordinary production of the pencil that has ever appeared in this or any other country".
 The exhibition received 50,000 visitors from March to July 1822.
 Martin subsequently painted a smaller version, 33 inches by 48 inches, which was sold to Sir John Leicester (later Baron de Tabley) in 1826, and which is now in the Tabley House Collection of the University of Manchester.
+The prime version of the work was restored in 2008 with the aid of this version.